01pooja10/StudentEngagementDetection/README.md

 ## Installation and Quick Start
 To use the repo and run real-time inference on your local machine using a valid camera source, please follow the steps given below:

-- Cloning the repository:
+- Clone, enter, set up and run the files in the repository:

         $ git clone https://github.com/01pooja10/StudentEngagementDetection

-- Entering the directory:

         $ cd StudentEngagementDetection/

-- Setting up your Python Environment with dependencies:

         $ pip install -r requirements.txt

-- Running the file for inference:

         $ python run.py

 - The command below can be executed for integrating all facial tracking modules with the 3D ResNet model predictions on 3 consecutive frames:

         $ python runmod.py

+- The command below can be executed for selecting convolutional models to be trained on custom/DAiSEE dataset:

+        $ python train.py

 This repository also contains the code files used to construct each module and the entire notebook used to train models on the DAiSEE dataset using a NVIDIA GPU and cuda on the PyTorch framework.
 The notebook can be accessed by downloading it and running it on a local GPU after ensuring that the command given below is successfully executed.